Pele (deity): Legends

 Kīlauea is a currently active volcano that is located on the island of Hawaiʻi and is still being extensively studied.
 Many Hawaiians believe Kilauea to be inhabited by a "family of fire gods," one of the sisters being Pele who is believed to govern Kilauea and is responsible for controlling its lava flows.

 There are several traditional legends associated with Pele in Hawaiian mythology.
 In addition to being recognized as the goddess of volcanoes, Pele is also known for her power, passion, jealousy, and capriciousness.
 She has numerous siblings, including Kāne Milohai, Kamohoaliʻi, Nāmaka, and numerous sisters named Hiʻiaka, the most famous being Hiʻiakaikapoliopele (Hiʻiaka in the bosom of Pele).
 They are usually considered to be the offspring of Haumea.
 Pele's siblings include deities of various types of wind, rain, fire, ocean wave forms, and cloud forms.
 Her home is believed to be the fire pit called Halemaʻumaʻu at the summit caldera of Kīlauea, one of the Earth's most active volcanoes, but her domain encompasses all volcanic activity on the Big Island of Hawaiʻi.

-Pele shares features similar to other malignant deities inhabiting volcanoes, as in the case of the devil Guayota of Guanche Mythology in Canary Islands (Spain), living on the volcano Teide and was considered by the aboriginal Guanches as responsible for the eruptions of the volcano.
+Pele shares features similar to other malignant deities inhabiting volcanoes, as in the case of the devil Guayota of Guanche Mythology in the Canary Islands, living on the volcano Teide and considered by the aboriginal Guanches as responsible for the eruptions of the volcano.

 Legend told that Pele herself journeyed on her canoe from the island of Tahiti to Hawaiʻi.
 When on her journey, it was said she tried to create her fires on different islands, but her sister, Nāmaka, was chasing her, wanting to put an end to her.
 In the end, the two sisters fought each other and Pele was killed.
 With this happening, her body was destroyed but her spirit lives in Halemaʻumaʻu on Kilauea.
 They say, "Her body is the lava and steam that comes from the volcano.
 She can also change form, appearing as a white dog, old woman, or beautiful young woman."

 In addition to her role as goddess of fire and her strong association with volcanoes, Pele is also regarded as the "goddess of the hula."
 She is a significant figure in the history of hula because of her sister Hiʻiaka, who is believed to be the first person to dance hula.
 As a result of Pele's significance in hula, there have been many hula dances and chants dedicated to her and her family.
 With hula being dedicated to Pele, the dance is often performed in a way that represents her intense personality and the movement of volcanoes.